AWS Public Sector Blog

 Security gaps identified in the report include readily identifiable corrections and AWS remediation recommendations.
 Customers can also engage AWS Professional Services for tailored guidance to run the assessment across large, more complex AWS footprints and remediate issues at scale.

-The Self-Service Security Assessment (with ransomware analysis modules) can be deployed and run in about 30 minutes, and costs less than $1 (USD) to scan, output, and store the results.
+The Self-Service Security Assessment can be deployed and run in about 30 minutes, and costs less than $1 (USD) to scan, output, and store the results.
 The tool can be run on-demand and on multiple accounts but today each run must be done separately per account.
 However, customers may develop their own automated processes to run the assessment on a recurring basis as part of their overall security practices.

 Subscribe to the AWS Public Sector Blog newsletter to get the latest in AWS tools, solutions, and innovations from the public sector delivered to your inbox, or contact us.